ansible/ansible/docs/docsite/rst/user_guide/become.rst

 paths won't match with the temporary file that Ansible creates to run the module.
-If you have security rules that constrain your sudo/pbrun/doas environment to running specific command paths only, use Ansible from a special account that does not have this constraint, or use :ref:`ansible_tower` to manage indirect access to SSH credentials.
+If you have security rules that constrain your sudo/pbrun/doas environment to running specific command paths only, use Ansible from a special account that does not have this constraint, or use AWX or the :ref:`ansible_platform` to manage indirect access to SSH credentials.

 May not access environment variables populated by pamd_systemd
 --------------------------------------------------------------